 “….. he reigns supreme.
 His electric slide is without peer” – VINTAGE GUITAR, USA.

-Dave Hole is an Australian Blues Rock slide guitarist who burst onto the international scene in 1991 with “Short Fuse Blues”, the first of his seven albums released on the prestigious Alligator Records label.
+Dave Hole is Australia's premier internationally successful bluesman and a highly acclaimed slide guitar virtuoso.
+He first burst onto the international scene in 1991 with “Short Fuse Blues”, the first of his seven albums released on the prestigious Alligator Records label.
 He is widely regarded as one of the all time slide guitar greats whose playing is infused with the spirit of such legends as Elmore James, Duane Allman and Johnny Winter.

 Nine successful albums and countless tours of the U.S. and Europe have solidified Hole’s stature as one of the very best slide guitarists playing today and seen him headlining festivals in America, Germany, Denmark, Holland, France, Poland, Russia and Switzerland.
 His two performances at the prestigious Leverkussen Blues Festival in Germany were televised nationally.
 Tours have also included performances in the UK, Brazil, Sweden, Norway, Austria, Luxembourg, Belgium and the Czech Republic.

 Dave Hole was born in England in 1948.
 At the age of four he moved with his family to Western Australia, settling in the hills outside of Perth, the place he still calls home.
 Being fairly isolated, his childhood was somewhat lonely and the young Hole sought solace in music via the family radio.
 He listened intently to the likes of Buddy Holly, The Everly Brothers and Cliff Richards and the Shadows, being increasingly drawn to anything that featured a twangy guitar.
 By the age of eleven he had convinced his parents to buy him his first cheap instrument.
 He was immediately smitten - and so began a lifelong passion for music and guitar in particular.